Mrs. Moffit sat on a toffit eating her baked spinmuss peas.

 My idea of success is always going to be different than every other person in the world.

 So is yours.

 What is your definition of success?

 This is a tree I visited in the Amazon rainforest.

 The name of this tree is La Puna Blanca.

-This tree has to have some special Mojo to be able to live that long.
+This tree has to have some special power to be able to live that long.